procount/pinn/README_PINN.md

 ## Replace Individual OSes

 The `replace` function will allow the replacement of an installed OS with another different OS, provided the number of partitions in the two OSes is the same and the new OS will fit within the existing partition sizes.
 So it will work with most OSes, but not for those that use a non-standard partition layout.
-Windows IoT and RiscOS are specifically excluded and it is unlikely many Android versions witll work, but your mileage may vary.
+Windows IoT and RiscOS are specifically excluded and it is unlikely many Android versions will work, but your mileage may vary.
 Any other installed OSes will remain unaltered.

 This is particularly useful with the [Project Spaces](#project-spaces) feature, which will allow OS space to be reserved for installing an OS at a later date.

 To replace one or more OSes, first select the new OSes you want to install on the `Main Menu`.
 Then move to the `Maintenance Menu` and select the OSes (or project Spaces) that you want to be replaced and click the `Replace` button.
-A dialog box will pop up lsiting all the OSes to be replaced.
+A dialog box will pop up listing all the OSes to be replaced.
 Alongside each one is a drop down box, where you can select which new OS shall replace each installed OS.
 The Click OK to replace the old OSes with the new OSes.

 ![alt text](screenshots/replace.png "Replace OSes.")